-Writing an essay for a graduate school application can be a daunting task.
-Application essays provide the admissions committee a chance to get to know you beyond your GPA, GMAT or GRE score, and your resume.
-Though we certainly encourage you to put time and effort into your essays, know that honesty and simplicity are the strongest weapons in your arsenal.
+Writing graduate school application essays can certainly feel like a daunting task, but these essays give the admissions committee a chance to get to know the person behind the GPA and resume.
+Though we encourage you to put time and effort into your essays, know that honesty and simplicity are the strongest weapons in your arsenal.

 Tell us your story.
 Members of the admissions committee are reading your essays to understand your motivations for pursuing a graduate program.
 Think of your application materials as disparate plot points and leverage your essays to sew those points together into a cohesive narrative.
 Why now?
 Why Daniels?
 How have you grown from your previous experiences?
 How does this program align with your chosen path?

 Be honest and personal.
 Help us get to know you a bit better.
 Working in tandem with the admissions interview, the essays provide a chance to tell us about the passions and interests we can’t infer from an academic history or lines on a resume.
 Tell us how your individual character will show up in the classroom, support your classmates and impact the Daniels community and beyond.

 Don’t leave it up to the imagination.
 Remember that the members of the admissions committee have no telepathic powers (that I know of).
 If you have gaps in your candidacy, it is best to address them candidly.
 Acknowledging these issues is a sign of emotional intelligence in and of itself, but providing context for the past, taking ownership and providing evidence of growth can assure the committee that you are in a place to be successful in the present.